Table of Contents

 - Palestinian people, the Arab people from the same area, want to have a state by the name of Palestine in that area.

 - The conflict between Israelis and Palestinians is over who gets what land and how it’s controlled.

-- In 20th century, Jews fleeing the persecution in Europe wanted to establish a Jewish state on the land they consider their ancient homeland.
-The Arab at the time resisted, saying the land was theirs.
+- In the 20th century, Jews fleeing persecution in Europe wanted to establish a Jewish state on the land they considered their ancient homeland.
+The Arabs at the time resisted, saying the land was theirs.
 The land at the time was called Palestine.

 - 1917: In the Balfour Declaration, the United Kingdom which controlled Palestine after World War I declared its support for the establishment of a “national home for the Jewish people” in Palestine.
 Arabs resisted it, which led to violence.

 - 1922: 75,000 Jews emigrated to Palestine between 1922-26 and some 60,000 Jews emigrated in 1935.
 Palestinian Arabs demanded the UK to halt Jewish emigration, but the UK ignored such calls.